monsoonmaelstrom/book2/book2.md

 Liam nods, and I say, “Okay, now take the energy out of the air and let it trickle into Davy.
 Slowly.
 Very slowly.
 Just like before.”

 They each put their hands back up and the air cools a little bit more, but Davy doesn’t yank his hand away like he did the first time.
-After a few second they drop their hands.
+After a few seconds they drop their hands.

 “That’s… I’m supposed to do that for thirty miles?”
-Liam asks incredulously .
+Liam asks incredulously.

 I shrug.
 “Do it for however long you think you can, and then I’ll pick it up after that.
 It gets easier the more you do it.
 Eventually you should be able to do it without thinking.
 Okay.
 Let’s go,” I say as I lead my horse out.